jiannian22-del/-networkwalks-B082-Week2-Footprinting-Network-Scanning-/README.md

 These practical tasks highlighted that preliminary information gathering forms the foundation of any security evaluation.
 Well before launching exploit attempts, an analyst can gain deep visibility into a system's exposure merely by evaluating public records and passive network traffic.
 Furthermore, the experience emphasized the need for precise technical reporting—effective documentation must detail the methodology used, specific observations made, the security risks introduced, and practical steps to mitigate those threats.

-Ultimately, these exercises reinforced that all scanning and intelligence-gathering efforts must strictly adhere to legal boundaries and written authorization.
+Finally, these exercises reinforced that all scanning and intelligence-gathering efforts must strictly adhere to legal boundaries and written authorization.
 Every task described in this document was performed purely for educational purposes within a controlled laboratory setting.

 ---